 - MGT 268 Introduction to Management Information Systems (Prereq CIS 150): This course is designed to give the student an understanding of the importance of information systems in modern companies, the components that make up information systems, and insight into the integration that good information systems foster in a business organization.
 Enterprise Resource Planning (ERP) Systems will also be covered.

-- *MGT 351 Enterprise Information Systems (Prereq MGT 268): This course provides a comprehensive understanding of Enterprise Information Systems (EIS) focusing on Enterprise Resource Planning (ERP) Systems and the key role they plan in modern organizations.
+- MGT 351 Enterprise Information Systems (Prereq MGT 268 and admitted to SCB or by permit): This course provides a comprehensive understanding of Enterprise Information Systems (EIS) focusing on Enterprise Resource Planning (ERP) Systems and the key role they plan in modern organizations.
 Students will gain an understanding of ERP Systems from both a functional (business process) and implementation perspective using SAP R/3 software.

 - CAP 105 Technology in Advertising and Public Relations: This course familiarizes students with the technologies currently used in the public relations and advertising professions.
 Emphasis is on working with technical specialists including graphic designers, photographers, videographers, and website developers.

 - CIS 150 Basic Principles of Computing: study of the major components of a computer system.
 Introduction to software packages such as word processors, spreadsheets, databases, and languages.

 - CIS 231 Problem Solving Using Spreadsheets (Prereq MTH 110, 115, 122 or 201): An introduction to Excel spreadsheets and its use as a tool in problem solving and applications.